 Dr. Bradley Bolick

-Dr. Bolick received his Bachelors of Music degree from The University of Mary Hardin – Baylor, Masters of Music in Music Education from the University of Texas at Arlington, and Doctor of Education from the University of Mary Hardin – Baylor.
+Dr. Bolick received his Bachelor of Music degree from The University of Mary Hardin – Baylor where he studied conducting, and rehearsal techniques with Dennis Hopkins, Dr. Stephen Crawford, and Dr. Jeffery Gershman and Saxophone from Dr. Todd Oxford; a Master of Music in Music Education from the University of Texas at Arlington studying conducting with Phillip Clements and Dr. Douglas Stotter and marching band design and rehearsal techniques with Dr. David Clemmer, Todd Zimbelman, and Dr. Jim Yakas; and a Doctor of Education in Higher Education Administration from the University of Mary Hardin – Baylor.

-Dr. Bolick is a member and current Vice President of Texas Community College Band Directors Association.
-His other professional affiliations include Texas Bandmasters Association, Texas Music Educators Association and is the Hill College representative to the Texas Association of Music Schools.
+Dr. Bolick is a member and Past - President of Texas Community College Band Directors Association.
+His other professional affiliations include Texas Bandmasters Association, and Texas Music Educators Association.

-Dr. Caleb Chang is the Choir Director and Instructor of Vocal Music at Hill College.
-Dr. Chang received his Bachelors of Music in Voice Performance from Kyunghee University in South Korea and a Masters of Music and Doctor of Musical Arts in Voice Performance from the University of North Texas.
-Before his appointment at Hill College, Dr. Chang served as Adjunct of Music at Tarrant County College and Music Director at Korean Church or the Lord in Carrollton, Texas.
+Dr. Caleb Chang is the Director of Choirs and Assistant Professor of Vocal Music at Hill College.
+Dr. Chang received his Bachelor of Music in Voice Performance from Kyunghee University in South Korea and a Master of Music and Doctor of Musical Arts in Voice Performance from the University of North Texas.
+Before his appointment at Hill College, Dr. Chang served as Adjunct of Music at Tarrant County College and Music Director at the Korean Church of the Lord in Carrollton, Texas.

-Dr. Chang is Assistant Conductor and Vocal Coach at Dallas Master Chorale.
-His credits include performances in DFW area with the Fort Worth Opera, Metroplex Opera, Opera on Tap, Denton Bach Society, Dallas Chamber Choir, and Music Ministry Conservatory.
-In 2015, he was one of the winners in the Edward Baird Singer of the Year competition in the Texoma Region.
-Dr. Chang served the U.S Military in the Middle East in 2018 performing at various military functions and activities and safely came back to the states from the deployment in March, 2019.
+Dr. Chang also currently serves as the Director of Music Ministries at the First United Methodist Church of Duncanville.
+His credits include performances in the DFW area with the Fort Worth Opera, Metroplex Opera, Opera on Tap, Dallas Chamber Choir, Dallas Master Chorale, Denton Bach Society, and Music Ministry Conservatory.
+In 2015, he was one of the winners in the Edward Baird Singer of the Year competition in the Texoma Region of NATS.
+Dr. Chang served in the U.S. Military in the Middle East from 2018 to 2019, performing at various military musical functions and activities.

-As Choir Director, his role is not only teaching students at Hill College but also fulfill the Mission and Vision of Hill College in collaborating and developing Hillsboro community through music performances.
+As the Choir Director at Hill College, his role involves not only teaching students, ut also fulfilling the mission and vision of the college by collaborating and developing the Hillsboro community through music performances.